Assyro AI

 • Administered by FDA's Office of Orphan Products Development (OOPD)

-• Available for drugs, biologics, and medical devices treating rare diseases
+• Available for drugs and biologics intended for rare diseases or conditions

 • Does not guarantee FDA approval but provides development advantages